Noah's Ark (British TV series)

 Noah's Ark is a British television series about a country veterinarian and his family, aired on ITV.
-The first series of six episodes was broadcast in September to October 1997.
-A second series, also of six episodes, aired a year later.
+The first series of six episodes was broadcast from 8 September to 13 October 1997.
+A second series, also of six episodes, aired a year later from 18 September to 23 October 1998.

 Overview

 Noah's Ark was a family TV story of a country veterinarian, Noah Kirby, his wife Valerie, his son Tom, and his girlfriend, wildlife veterinarian Clare.
 Noah and Tom Kirby, father and son, are both vets.

 Noah has a country practice, and is still running it much as he did when Tom was a child.
 He wants Tom to join the practice, but Tom has other, and bigger, ideas.
 He has just quit his job with a large multi-national company, and has returned home for what he intends to be a flying visit: disillusioned, but a lot richer, but his father has a car crash brought on by a dizzy spell.
 It is clear that he badly needs full-time help.

 Tom is reluctantly drawn into helping, temporarily of course, while his father recovers, but Clare Somers, the local wildlife vet, is there.